mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 > to interact with the operating system console (display, keyboard, mouse).
 > The most straightforward way to accomplish this is to have an X session on the host (either physically
 > or remotely).
-> Guest installation in a headless environment requires a little bit more effort.
+> Guest installation in a headless environment may require a little bit more effort.
 {: .note }

-####With qemu-img
+####Manually

+Create a disk image first with `qemu-img create -f qcow2 vdisk.img <disk size gigabytes>G`.

+Install the operating system from an installation media:

 {% highlight bash %}
-qemu-img create -f qcow2 vdisk.img <disk size gigabytes>G
-kvm -hda vdisk.img -cdrom /path/to/boot-media.iso -boot d  -m <memory megabytes>
+kvm -hda vdisk.img -cdrom /path/to/boot-media.iso -boot d -m <memory in megabytes>`
 {% endhighlight %}

-In a headless environment, [additional steps are needed](http://www.oneunified.net/blog/Virtualization/HeadlessConsole.article)
+The `-boot d` option instructs the OS to boot from the first CD-ROM drive.

+For bridged networking, add `-net nic,model=virtio -net tap`.
+Replace virtio with some other network hardware model (e.g. rtl8139) if the guest OS does not support virtio.
+The kvm command with bridged networking must be run with root privileges unless the current user is granted permission to manipulate `/dev/net/tun` (this is not a problem when using VMM or virt-install).
+You can manually specify a mac address for the network interface, e.g.: `-net nic,model=virtio,macaddr=00:00:10:52:37:48`.

+In a headless environment, you can use the `-nographic` option to run in terminal mode if the guest OS supports it (exit terminal mode with `Ctrl-A` `X`).
+Another option is to [use vnc](http://www.oneunified.net/blog/Virtualization/HeadlessConsole.article) for installation:

-- Add the following parameters to the kvm command: `-vnc :XX -no-reboot` where XX is the vnc display number (e.g. 2) which corresponds to a tcp port number in the range 59XX (e.g. 5902).
-The -no-reboot switch prevents the OS from rebooting automatically after installation.
+- Add the following parameters to the kvm command: `-vnc :X -no-reboot` where X is the vnc display number (e.g. 2) which corresponds to a tcp port number in the range 59XX (e.g. 5902).
+The `-no-reboot` switch prevents the OS from rebooting automatically after installation.
 - Connect to TCP port 59XX of the host machine (e.g. 5902) with a vnc viewer to complete the installation.

-The resulting image can be imported to be managed under virsh using `virt-install` with the parameter `--import` which skips the installation phase.
-E.g.:

-`virt-install --name <domain> --ram 1024 --vcpus 2 --disk path=/kvm/<path-to-image>,bus=virtio,format=qcow2 --import --noautoconsole --network bridge=br0,model=virtio --os-type=linux --os-variant=ubuntutrusty`

-See the section for virt-install below for more info.

-**Running an image without virsh**

-<mark>TODO</mark>

-- Need to have an X session on the host to run graphical
-- use `-nographics` for running in terminal (exit with `Ctrl-A` `X`)
-- kvm vdisk.img -m <memory megabytes>
-	-	`-usb -usbdevice tablet` (not much difference with xp at least)
+More options:

+- `-no-acpi` use this if guest is having problems with ACPI.
+- `-localtime` set rtc to local time instead of utc.
+Required at least for DOS or Windows.
+- `-usb -usbdevice tablet` for a better mouse experience in graphical mode (mouse control is better but may still be laggy).

+After installation, the image can be started up with the same command line by (optionally) removing the installation media image and changing the boot command to `-boot c`, e.g.:

 {% highlight bash %}
-kvm
-		-hda xp-curr.img
-		-m 512
-		-soundhw es1370
-		-no-acpi
-		-snapshot
-		-localtime -boot c -usb -usbdevice tablet
-		-net nic,vlan=0,macaddr=00:00:10:52:37:48 -net tap,vlan=0,ifname=tap0,script=no
+sudo kvm vdisk.img -m <memory in megabytes> -boot c [-snapshot] -net nic,model=virtio -net tap
 {% endhighlight %}

-<span class="marker">TODO</span> find ip of the VM https://rwmj.wordpress.com/2010/10/26/tip-find-the-ip-address-of-a-virtual-machine/
+The `-boot c` option instructs the OS to boot from the first hard disk.
+You can use the `-snapshot` option to prevent any changes to be written on the disk image itself (writes to temp files instead).

+If you need to [find the IP address of a running VM][Find the IP of a running VM] and the mac address is known, run `arp -an | grep <mac address of the VM>`

+An example for installing and running a Windows XP guest:
+{% highlight bash %}
+sudo kvm -hda xp.img -cdrom /path/to/image.iso -boot d -m 1024 -net nic,model=rtl8139 -net tap
+  -localtime -no-acpi -usb -usbdevice tablet sudo kvm -hda xp.img -boot c -m 1024
+  -net nic,model=rtl8139 -net tap
+  -localtime -no-acpi -usb -usbdevice tablet
+{% endhighlight %}

+The resulting image can be imported to be managed under libvirt using either `virt-install` or VMM.

 ####With VMM (virt-manager)

 Launch `virt-manager` or Virtual Machine Manager from system menu on xfce.
-The tool creates images in `/var/lib/libvirt/images/` by default.
+The tool creates new images in the default storage pool `/var/lib/libvirt/images/` by default.

 <ul class="clearing-thumbs small-block-grid-4" data-clearing>
   <li><a href="../images/vmm-new-vm-01.png"><img data-caption="" src="../images/vmm-new-vm-01.png"></a></li>